-Now that the Samsung Galaxy S20 and Samsung Galaxy Z Flip are here, it’s time to look ahead to the Samsung Galaxy Note 20.
-Like Samsung’s Galaxy S series before it, the next Galaxy Note phablet could be a major step up from last year’s models, with some key display and camera improvements that could make one of the best big phones even better.
-And based on recent rumors we’ve heard, you won’t have to wait very long for the Note 20 to arrive.
+Just like the upgrade to the Galaxy S series, the next Galaxy Note phablet could be a major step up from last year’s models, with some key display and camera improvements that could make one of the best big phones even better.
+And the closer we get to summer, the closer we get to the Note 20's expected launch.

-Here’s everything we know about the Samsung Galaxy Note 20 so far, including the Note 20 potential release date, price, specs and features.
+Here’s everything we know about the Samsung Galaxy Note 20 so far, including the phone's potential release date, price, specs and features.

 Samsung Galaxy Note 20 release date

 According to reputable Twitter leakster Max Weinbach, the Samsung Galaxy Note 20 could launch as soon as July alongside the rumored Samsung Galaxy Fold 2.
 This lines up with Samsung’s typical release schedule for its Note devices, which normally launch by August of every year.

 Samsung Galaxy Z Fold 2: codename Champ.
 Will likely use Ultra Thin Glass.
 Could be the first phone with under display camera.
 7.7" Infinity Flex Display.
 Likely launching around July.
 Should be around the same time as the Note20.February 17, 2020